kwillon/Hw_Algorithms_/README.md

  - **Hometask1.ipynb**: Jupyter Notebook containing the first assignment, obtaining my dataset from the general one.
  - **hometask2.ipynb**: Jupyter Notebook contains the extraction of descriptors using RDKit and Mordred, as well as feature selection techniques.
  - **hometask3.ipynb**: Jupyter Notebook contains data cleaning from duplicates, data analysis, and data normalization.
  - **hometask4.ipynb**: Jupyter Notebook contains methods for dimensionality reduction and obtaining a dataset with fewer descriptors.
+(Before PCA, there were no NaN values and then NaN values appeared)
  - **hometask5.ipynb**: Jupyter Notebook contains clustering algorithms and visualization.
- - **hometask6.ipynb**: Jupyter Notebook contains иuilding regression models.
+ - **hometask6.ipynb**: Jupyter Notebook contains иuilding regression models. ()